-BRAC-133 is the numerical designation given to Alexandria's Mark Center, the new planned location for the Washington Headquarters Service (WHS), and a number of other DoD agencies.
+BRAC-133 is the numerical designation given to Alexandria's Mark Center, the location for several DoD agencies.
 The facility, now owned and currently under construction by the federal government, while technically part of Fort Belvoir, is on Mark Center property located at the intersection of Seminary Road and Beauregard Street at the I-395 interchange.

 How does BRAC-133 affect the City of Alexandria?